Nicky Fadley

 What recovery means to Richard:

-“When we realize that substance abuse has destroyed our life, there are choices to make.
+“When we realize that substance use has destroyed our life, there are choices to make.
 We can seek recovery and support but our desire has to be strong.
 Without recovery our future is bleak, our lives are out of control.
 We must choose wisely, recovery is the proper choice.”

 Megan Rohrbaugh